linrongbin16/commons.nvim/docs/install.md

 The major version means there're some break changes, say `commons.paths.parent` API behavior is different on `v2.x` and `v3.x`.
 And it just happened both `A` and `B` are using this API.

-Once `A` and `B` use LuaRocks or Neovim plugin managers to depend `commons` library, the package manager cannot specify the `commons-v2.1.0` for `A` and `commons-v3.4.3` for `B`, otherwise only find one of the `commons` library instances, e.g. an uncertain behavior, thus bring potential exceptions in runtime.
+Once `A` and `B` use LuaRocks or Neovim plugin managers to depend `commons` library, the package manager cannot guarantee the `commons-v2.1.0` for `A` and `commons-v3.4.3` for `B`, otherwise only find one of the `commons` library instances, e.g. an uncertain behavior, thus bring potential exceptions in runtime.

 ## Embed Source Code